airaria/TextPruner/README_EN.md

 ```

 *  `transformer_pruning_config` set the mean target size per layer (`target_ffn_size` and `target_num_of_heads`) and the number of iterations (`n_iters`) of pruning.
-* `dataloader` is a PyTorch dataloader they provides inputs and labels of the dataset.
+* `dataloader` is a PyTorch dataloader that provides inputs and labels of the dataset.

 `TransformerPruner` accepts `GeneralConfig` and `TransformerPruningConfig` for fine control.
 See [Configurations](#configurations) and the docstring of `TransformerPruner` for details.